stabilaprotocol/java-stabila/CONTRIBUTING.md

 ## Community Developers Incentives Programme

-Bonus point applies in TRON incentives programme.
-Developers can earn points by contributing to TRON.
+Bonus point applies in STABILA incentives programme.
+Developers can earn points by contributing to STABILA.

-You can find your points ranking at  [Tronscan](https://stabilascan.org/#/developersreward).
+You can find your points ranking at  [Stabilascan](https://stabilascan.org/#/developersreward).

 The Top 5 scored developers (for every month, quarter and year) can win a cash reward.